hussainburhani/build/README.md

 # 🏠 House Price Prediction

-## 📜 Philosophy: build Simple, but complete
+## 📜 Philosophy: build simple, but complete

 During my data science training, I’ve come to value a guiding principle:
 **Start with something simple, but make it complete.**